 Please note that even if you choose to remove your information or “opt-out,” you will still see advertisements while you are browsing online; however, those advertisements will no longer be tailored to your interests.
 Additionally, information regarding your usage of the online services may still be collected for research, analytics or internal operations purposes.
 We are not responsible for the effectiveness of any such opt-out options.

 Cookies.
 The “Help” feature of the menu bar on most browsers will tell you how to stop accepting new cookies, how to receive notification of new cookies, and how to disable existing cookies.
 For more information about HTTP cookies and how to disable them, or restrict the categories of cookies you wish to accept, you can consult the information at www.allaboutcookies.org/manage-cookies/.
-Please note that rejecting cookies does not mean that you will no longer see ads when you visit the Services.
-Please note, however, that without cookies, you may not be able to take full advantage of all the Services and some parts of the TV One Digital Services may not function properly.
+Rejecting cookies does not mean that you will no longer see ads when you visit the Services.
+Please note that without cookies, you may not be able to take full advantage of all the Services and some parts of the Services may not function properly.

-- Consent to Processing and Transfer of Information
+5. Consent to Processing and Transfer of Information.

-Children under the age of 13 years may not provide any personal information, including name, physical and e-mail address, telephone number, or any other information that allows others to contact them physically or electronically, to us via any of our services without verifiable parental consent.
-We does not knowingly collect or solicit personal information from anyone under the age of 13 or knowingly allow such persons to register for use of any of our services.
-In the event we learn that we have collected personal information from a child under age 13 without verification of parental consent, we will delete such information as quickly as possible.
+Children under the age of 13 years may not provide any Personal Information, including name, physical and e-mail address, telephone number, or any other information that allows others to contact them physically or electronically, to us via any of our Services without verifiable parental consent.
+We do not knowingly collect or solicit Personal Information from anyone under the age of 13 or knowingly allow such persons to register for use of any of our Services.
+In the event we learn that we have collected Personal Information from a child under age 13 without verification of parental consent, we will delete such information as quickly as possible.

-We use our best efforts to protect your Personal Information and, to that end, use tools such as encryption, passwords, and physical security to protect your personal information against unauthorized access and disclosure.
+We use our best efforts to protect your Personal Information and, to that end, use tools such as encryption, passwords, and physical security to protect your Personal Information against unauthorized access and disclosure.
 However, no web Services can be absolutely secure.
-Third parties may unlawfully intercept or access transmissions or private communications and other users may abuse or misuse your personal information that they collect from this Services.
-Therefore, although we work very hard to protect your privacy, we do not promise, and you should not expect, that your personal information or private communications will always remain absolutely private.
+Third parties may unlawfully intercept or access transmissions or private communications and other users may abuse or misuse your Personal Information that they collect from the Services.
+Therefore, although we work very hard to protect your privacy, we do not promise, and you should not expect, that your Personal Information or private communications will always remain absolutely private.

-- How Do We Respond to Do Not Track signals?
+9. How Do We Respond to Do Not Track Signals?